Lesbian pulp fiction: Spring Fire and the establishment of a formula

-Accounting for the success of Women's Barracks, it is not a coincidence that Gold Medal Books published another paperback with lesbian themes, and in fact, eventually published some of the least homophobic books in the genre.
+After the success of Women's Barracks, Gold Medal Books published another paperback with lesbian themes, Spring Fire.
+Golden Medal Books eventually published some of the least homophobic books in the genre.

-Spring Fire, by Marijane Meaker writing as Vin Packer, is generally considered to be the first lesbian paperback novel, since the plot focused on the relationship of the two main characters, as opposed to the various relationships examined in Women's Barracks.
+Spring Fire, by Marijane Meaker written under the pseudonym "Vin Packer," is considered to be the first lesbian paperback novel, since the plot focused on the relationship of the two main characters, as opposed to the various relationships examined in Women's Barracks.
 It is also the first modern lesbian novel written by a lesbian.
 Spring Fire, which was published by Gold Medal Books in 1952 and sold more than 1.5 million copies, is about two college girls, Mitch and Leda, who fall in love and have an affair.
 Spring Fire inspired one of the best-known authors of lesbian pulp, Ann Bannon.
 Bannon wrote to Meaker after reading the novel, and Meaker convinced her to submit her own manuscript to Gold Medal Books for publication in the genre.

 The tragic endings of Women's Barracks and Spring Fire (suicide and insanity) are typical of lesbian pulp novels.
 Meaker was told by her editor that because the books traveled through the mail and anything sent through the U.S. Postal Service was subject to government censorship, publishers had to make sure that the books seemed in no way to proselytize homosexuality.
 No character was allowed to be both homosexual and happy at the story's end.
 A character had either to turn heterosexual and end up coupled with a man or, if she remained homosexual, suffer death, insanity or some equally unappealing fate.

 The first exception to this formula, and technically not a pulp fiction, is the 1952 romance novel The Price of Salt by Patricia Highsmith, published in hardcover by Coward-McCann under the pseudonym of "Claire Morgan".
 It was republished in 1953 as a Bantam Books lesbian pulp fiction paperback.
-Throughout the genre, satisfactory endings for women who accepted their homosexuality were rare.
+Satisfactory endings for women who accepted their homosexuality were rare.

-However, some authors defied the tragic endings.
+Some authors defied the tragic endings.
 Ann Bannon published six lesbian novels between 1957 and 1962, a series known as the Beebo Brinker Chronicles.
 Bannon's novels ended happily, which changed the societal perception of lesbianism.
 Rather than being seen as "neurotic, frigid, immature, and even psychotic", lesbians were viewed as warm and loving.
 Bannon's novels paved the way for social acceptance of lesbianism and the queer sexual revolution.